Posted on Dec 9th 2016.

 Employees caught stealing is gross misconduct, which often means dismissal.
 The dismissal is not instant, as you will need to follow a reasonable procedure.
 Failure to get this right can lead to unfair dismissal claims at employment tribunal.

+Employee theft is no different to regular theft.
 Depending on the severity of the theft, you may want to report it to the police – this is entirely your decision.

 Ensure that it is fully investigated before disciplinary proceedings.
 It is essential to gather all evidence and facts.
 During this stage, you may want to suspend the employee with full pay.